Report: Dating App Leaks Explicit User Messages & Other Private Data

 JCrush offers a special ‘incognito mode,’ where users can pay a premium to hide their profile to all users until they have ‘swiped right’ on them.
 This leak can potentially expose those who wish to remain anonymous in their dating endeavors - including individuals in the public spotlight or members who are married.

-This data breach brings to light the type of information that could be available for a multitude of cyber threats, and how they can affect the lives of hundreds of thousands of individuals susceptible to the whims of digital criminals.
+This data breach sheds light on the kind of information that could be at risk for various cyber threats, illustrating how it can impact the lives of hundreds of thousands of individuals who are vulnerable to the actions of digital criminals.

 Other dating and hook-up apps, such as Tinder, admittedly record and store users’ private information and messages.
 This is a prime example of what can be made accessible to the public - with or without malintent.